DISCOSUMO/query-based_summarization/README.md

 # query-based_summarization

 This repository contains a module for query-focused summarization of discussion threads in the DISCOSUMO project.
 It takes two input arguments:
-- a directory of threads
+- a directory of threads (XML format is described [here](https://github.com/DISCOSUMO/dataconversion/blob/master/forumthread.dtd))
 - a tab-separated file of the format `query,clicked title,threadid`

 It implements Maximal Marginal Relevance (MMR) for a query-thread pair, and scores the posts in a thread using MMR.